Overcoming Catastrophic Forgetting via Direction-Constrained Optimization: Introduction

 \section{Introduction}

-Humans are equipped with complex neurocognitive mechanisms that enable them to continually learn over time by accommodating new knowledge and transferring knowledge between correlated tasks while retaining previously learned experiences.
+A key characteristic feature of intelligence is the ability to continually learn over time by accommodating new knowledge and transferring knowledge between correlated tasks while retaining previously learned experiences.
 This ability is often referred to as \textit{continual or lifelong learning}.
-In a continual learning setting one needs to deal with a continual acquisition of incrementally available information from non-stationary data distributions (online learning) and avoid \textit{catastrophic forgetting}, i.e., a phenomenon that occurs when training a model on currently observed task leads to a rapid deterioration of the model's performance on previously learned tasks.
+In a continual learning setting one needs to deal with a continual acquisition of incrementally available information from non-stationary data distributions (online learning) and avoid \textit{catastrophic forgetting}~\cite{mccloskey1989catastrophic}, i.e., a phenomenon that occurs when training a model on currently observed task leads to a rapid deterioration of the model's performance on previously learned tasks.
 In the commonly considered scenario of continual learning the tasks come sequentially and the model is not allowed to inspect again the samples from the tasks seen in the past~\cite{parisi2019continual}.
-Within this setting, there exist two types of approaches that are complementary and equally important in the context of solving the continual learning problem: i) methods that assume fixed architecture of deep model and focus on designing the training strategy that allows the model to learn many tasks (note that a human brain stops growing at a certain age \cite{gogtay2004dynamic}, which further motivates these methods from the biological perspective) and ii) methods that rely on existing training strategies (mostly SGD~\cite{bottou-98x} and its variants, which themselves suffer catastrophic forgetting~\cite{goodfellow2014empirical}) and focus on expanding the architecture of the network to accommodate new tasks.
+Within this setting, there exist two types of approaches that are complementary and equally important in the context of solving the continual learning problem: i) methods that assume fixed architecture of deep model and focus on designing the training strategy that allows the model to learn many tasks and ii) methods that rely on existing training strategies (mostly SGD~\cite{bottou-98x} and its variants, which themselves suffer catastrophic forgetting~\cite{goodfellow2014empirical}) and focus on expanding the architecture of the network to accommodate new tasks.
 In this paper we focus on the first framework.